mkcms/gpx-mode/README.md

 You need to install [gpxinfo][gpxinfo] program in order to convert the files.

-Additionally, if you want to be able to draw the routes on a map, you need to install [folium][folium].
+Additionally, if you want to be able to draw the routes on a map, in the default way, you need to install [folium][folium].
+See Configuration section below for alternatives.

 In order to display elevation profiles, you need to install [matplotlib][matplotlib] Python library.